realiztikkk/Brutal-Wasteland/README.md

 ### DXVK

-I recommend using [DXVK 1.10.3 - Async](https://www.nexusmods.com/newvegas/mods/79299?tab=files&file_id=1000102854) which is included in the mod pack since I found it to be the most stable when it comes to crashes, but if it makes crashes worse or causes visual/performance issues, try the other versions of DXVK or deactivate it.
+I recommend using [DXVK 1.10.3 - Async](https://www.nexusmods.com/newvegas/mods/79299?tab=files&file_id=1000102854) included in the mod pack, as it tends to be the most stable in preventing crashes.
+However, if you experience worse crashes or visual/performance issues, try other versions of DXVK or deactivate it.
 It can be found under the optional separator in your modlist.
-If you have an AMD GPU, you must use DXVK or you'll face crashes.
+If you have an AMD GPU, DXVK is essential to avoid crashes.

 ### Alt-Tabbing

-If you need Alt-tabbing, DXVK covers that.
-If DXVK doesn't work well with your setup, look at the [Performance guide](https://performance.moddinglinked.com/falloutnv.html) for alt-tabbing or try one tweak which is included in the pack!
+Need to Alt-tab?
+DXVK handles that.
+If DXVK doesn't play nice with your setup, check out the [Performance guide](https://performance.moddinglinked.com/falloutnv.html) for alt-tabbing solutions or try the included tweak!

 ### Capping FPS

-I highly recommend capping your FPS to 60 with any tool mentioned in this [Performance guide](https://performance.moddinglinked.com/falloutnv.html)!
+I highly recommend capping your FPS to 60 using any tool mentioned in this [Performance guide](https://performance.moddinglinked.com/falloutnv.html).

 ### V-Sync and Fullscreen

-The mod pack by default has Fullscreen enabled and V-Sync disabled.
-If you have latency issues or lines running down your screen, follow the performance guide.
-AMD GPU should use Fullscreen for the best performance.
-Use Flip mode if you have an NVIDIA GPU.
+The mod pack defaults to Fullscreen enabled and V-Sync disabled.
+If you experience latency issues or screen tearing, follow the performance guide.
+AMD GPU users should stick to Fullscreen for best performance, while NVIDIA GPU users should use Flip mode.

 ### Resolution Scaling and Frame Generation

-For resolution scaling and frame generation, check out the link below.
-It will have to be purchased sadly.
-Must have a 40 series Nvidia graphics card to use Frame generation.
-[Steam Store](https://store.steampowered.com/news/app/993090/view/3874849112275096626).
+For resolution scaling and frame generation, visit the [Steam Store](https://store.steampowered.com/news/app/993090/view/3874849112275096626).
+Note: this feature requires a 40 series Nvidia graphics card.

 ### Latency

-You can reduce latency even more by changing low latency mode in the NVIDIA control panel or Anti-lag in AMD Radeon to on.
-I recommend making the tweak just for the game and not global.
-This is not recommended if you are struggling for FPS.
-If you want to try even more latency tweaks, NVIDIA posted a [guide](https://www.nvidia.com/en-us/geforce/guides/gfecnt/202010/system-latency-optimization-guide/).
-I don't recommend the Advanced PC Latency Optimization or Overclocking part unless you know what you are doing.
+Reduce latency further by enabling low latency mode in the NVIDIA control panel or Anti-lag in AMD Radeon settings.
+Apply these changes specifically for the game, not globally.
+Avoid this tweak if you're struggling with FPS.
+For additional latency tweaks, check out NVIDIA's [guide](https://www.nvidia.com/en-us/geforce/guides/gfecnt/202010/system-latency-optimization-guide/).
+Only attempt the Advanced PC Latency Optimization or Overclocking if you know what you're doing.

 ### NVHR

-I won't be using NVHR since it causes more memory crashes when using DXVK, but you can play around with it if you'd like [NVHR](https://www.nexusmods.com/newvegas/mods/69779).
-There will be no support if you do.
+I won't be using NVHR as it causes more memory crashes with DXVK, but feel free to experiment with it.
+[NVHR](https://www.nexusmods.com/newvegas/mods/69779).
+Note that there will be no support if you do.

 ### Performance Guide

-If you are interested in or want to know more about:
+For more details on:

 - Latency
 - Capping framerate